mgw58980/Surface-Temperature-and-Vegetation-Group/README.md

 There is data in NEON for two Colorado sites, CPER & RMNP.
 CPER is more of a mountian range with trees, while RMNP is a grass field.
 We will be looking for correlations between different vegatation structures and surface temperatures in those two sites.

+Data Description:

+NEON Citations: These three are our main ones.
+There may be more added in the future.
+● Vegetation structure (DP1.10098.001)
+● Soil heat flux (DP1.00040.001)
+● Single aspirated air temperature (DP1.00002.001)